algosup/2023-2024-project-4-sportshield-team-5/documents/functional specification/functional-specification.md

 ### 2.1.7 Sleep Mode

-When the anti-theft function isn't activated and the device didn't detect any mouvement for 5 minutes, then the bluetooth is disable to preserve the system's battery.
+When the anti-theft function isn't activated and the device didn't detect any mouvement for 5 minutes, then the BLE is disable to preserve the system's battery.

 The device will get out of sleep mode if a mouvement is detected.